 - Always check it the same time each day and under similar conditions.

 - Try to check before drinking coffee or doing anything active.

 - Check it when you wake up in the morning as part of your morning routine.

 - Take the measurement while seated in a chair with your arm at heart height.

 - Repeat the measurement 3 times to make sure the readings are consistent.

-Features of a Great Blood Pressure Monitor
+Blood Pressure Monitor Features

-There are many brands of blood pressure monitors on the market these days.
+There are many brands of bp monitors on the market these days.
 The key to finding the right monitor is the application of the standards listed below.
 Pick something that is easy to use and something that you would want to use.
 This way you won’t have any excuses to keeping your health up starting today.

 Make Sure the Monitor is Digital

 Remember when the doctor would measure your blood pressure with a circular pressure gauge while listening to your heart?
 Well, now the monitors have internal sensors that can catch your heartbeat so you don’t have to.